stockeh/mapreduce-analysis-msd/README.md

     - Mean: You Put a Spell on Me, 4.1 minutes
 5. Create *new* segment data for the average song.
 Including start time, pitch, timbre, max loudness, max loudness time, and start loudness.
     - ...

+### PageRank

-6. Which artist(s) is the most generic?
+1. Which artist(s) is the most generic?
 Which artist(s) is the most unique?
     - Generic: The Rolling Stones, The Beatles, The Fairfield Four
     - Unique: Kuti, Brutal Deluxe, Lennox Brown

-7. Create a song with a higher popularity score than that found in the dataset.
+### Multi-Linear Regression

-    - This method introduces use of multiple linear regression to fit a hyper plane to the sample space.
+This method introduces use of multiple linear regression to fit a hyper plane to the sample space.
 The function g(x_n ; w) is parameterized by the vector w; and using ordinary least squares, we can approximate the values of w to fit a model to the parameters that define a song.
 Then we can perform a search in the parameter space of w to find a solution of X which results in a hotness target T greater than the maximum in the data.

+1. Create a song with a higher popularity score than that found in the dataset.

 **hotness** | duration | end_fade_in | key | loudness | mode | start_fade_out | tempo | time_sign
 ---|---|---|---|---|---|---|---|---
 **1.155** | 580.307 | 4.463 | 3.721 | -0.0871 | -1.293 | -518.386 | 171.054 | -0.318

+### Visualization

-8. What is the geographical density of artists corresponding to the year of song releases?
+1. What is the geographical density of artists corresponding to the year of song releases?
     - This explores visual and analytical components, and thus has been shown in a Jupyter Notebook [ here ](https://nbviewer.jupyter.org/github/stockeh/mapreduce-analysis-msd/blob/master/notebook/location-notebook.ipynb)